AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 - Refer to the [Assets Documentation](https://docs.google.com/spreadsheets/d/1Q-Im3P5zSqNi6zYqaXtyS138hCdcIJDY7WxRt_FWdrg) for some lists of known panes to edit.
 - Each pane has its properties you can edit: positions (translate), size, colors, rotations, transparency, etc.
 - To hide the UI elements, untick the `Pane visible` checkbox and set the `Alpha` value to `0`.
 - If the UI elements don't actually move to your desired position, then the elements' position values are likely hardcoded in the BCLAN (Layout Animation) files and you have to edit them instead.
-In this case, the applets' X position values are hardcoded in `launcher.LZ/anim/LncBase_D_01_MvsToggle.bclan` (removes the Miiverse applet from the Korean 3DS system), in which you can only move them vertically.
+In this case, the applets' X position values are hardcoded in `launcher.LZ/anim/LncBase_D_01_MvsToggle.bclan` ([used for removing the Miiverse applet from the Korean 3DS systems](https://tcrf.net/Nintendo_3DS#Home_Menu_.2B_Revisions)), in which you can only move them vertically.
 Switch-Toolbox can edit BCLAN files without any issues, so hex editing isn't needed.
 - In order to keep the `C.bclyt`'s file size the same as `B.bclyt`'s, you should edit only the values in the Pane and Colors tabs.
 Adding or removing some items may change the file size which makes it harder to manually fix it with hex editor.
 Avoid doing the following edits:
   - Adding new Panes
-  - Deleting the existing Panes (it may crash on a 3DS, so make them invisible instead)
+  - Deleting the existing Panes (It will crash on a 3DS, so make them invisible instead.)
   - Adding/removing links to textures in the Texture Maps tab
-  - Editing the texts in the Text Pane.
-You should edit the MSBT files instead
+  - Editing the texts in the Text Pane (You should [edit the MSBT files](https://github.com/IcySon55/3DLandMSBTeditor) instead.)

     ![](/images/3DS/3DS-Home-Menu-UI-Layout-Customization_03.png)

-12. When done editing, click the Save button and you can close Switch-Toolbox.
+12. When done editing, click the `💾` save button and you can close Switch-Toolbox.

     - You should have another corrupted BCLYT file.
-(Again, this is normal.)
+Again, this is normal.
 The file size of the edited BCLYT has been decreased by 432 bytes.
 Make sure both the `B.bclyt`'s and `C.bclyt`'s file sizes are the same.
 We will be restoring them on the next steps.

     ![](/images/3DS/3DS-Home-Menu-UI-Layout-Customization_04.png)